Zabzugu District

 Zabzugu District is one of the sixteen districts in Northern Region, Ghana.
-Originally it was formerly part of the then-larger Zabzugu-Tatale District in 1988, which was created from the former East Dagomba District Council, until the northeast part of the district was split off to create Tatale-Sangule District on 28 June 2012; thus the remaining part has been renamed as Zabzugu District.
+Originally it was formerly part of the then-larger Zabzugu-Tatale District in 1988, which was created from the former East Dagomba District Council, until the northeast part of the district was split off to create Tatale-Sangule District on 28th lJune 2012; thus the remaining part has been renamed as Zabzugu District.
 The district assembly is located in the eastern part of Northern Region and has Zabzugu as its capital town.